Johnny-Ho1/ITM684/VPN.md

 After creating the users and giving them access, you will have to set up the Firewall

 - ufw allow OpenSSH (this will allow OpenSSH to pass through your firewall)
-- ufw enable (this will enable your firwall) press y and enter to proceed
+- ufw enable (this will enable your firewall) press y and enter to proceed
 - Check the firewall by running the command: ufw status

 SSH into the new user account by running the command: